minha-faheem/csc458a2/README.md

 # Assignment Report
 For answers to the Questions and Theoretical Analysis from the handout, please refer to ```CSC458-A2-report.pdf``` included in this submission.
-As per the handout, the ***Questions*** section of the report will also be included in this ReadMe file below:
+As per the handout, the ***Questions*** section of the report will also be included in on this page below:

 **QUESTIONS**